Behavioral epigenetics: Major depressive disorder

 The causes of major depressive disorder (MDD) are poorly understood from a neuroscience perspective.
 The epigenetic changes leading to changes in glucocorticoid receptor expression and its effect on the HPA stress system discussed above, have also been applied to attempts to understand MDD.

 Much of the work in animal models has focused on the indirect downregulation of brain derived neurotrophic factor (BDNF) by over-activation of the stress axis.
 Studies in various rodent models of depression, often involving induction of stress, have found direct epigenetic modulation of BDNF as well.

 Psychopathy

 Epigenetics may be relevant to aspects of psychopathic behaviour through methylation and histone modification.
 These processes are heritable but can also be influenced by environmental factors such as smoking and abuse.
 Epigenetics may be one of the mechanisms through which the environment can impact the expression of the genome.
 Studies have also linked methylation of genes associated with nicotine and alcohol dependence in women, ADHD, and drug abuse.
 It is probable that epigenetic regulation as well as methylation profiling will play an increasingly important role in the study of the play between the environment and genetics of psychopaths.

-Suicide

-A study of the brains of 24 who died by suicide, 12 of whom had a history of child abuse and 12 who did not, found decreased levels of glucocorticoid receptor in victims of child abuse and associated epigenetic changes.